Chapel of the Holy Trinity, Lublin Castle: History

 The chapel was most likely constructed before 1326, when it was part of the castle complex.
 In the 14th century, it was a single-storey building with a crypt.
 It possessed a nave, as well as a polygonal presbytery, which was contained within the circumference of the castle's defensive walls.

 In 1407, the chapel was rebuilt in the gothic style by order of King Ladislaus II Jagiello (Jogaila of Lithuania).
 After increasing the height of the walls, the chapel became a two-storey structure, maintaining the old crypt.
 The form of the church was dominated by two steep step-patterned gables which survived until the 1650s.
 The lowest level of the building was designated as a crypt for deceased chaplains and local administrators, while the upper levels were used for religious services.
 The polygonal presbytery as well as the square nave were rib-vaulted.
 The vaulting of the nave was supported by a centrally-planned pillar.
 This structural element was typical for the sacral and secular architecture during the reign of Casimir III the Great.

-During the Renaissance, the church maintained a gothic character, however the entrance was positioned on the first floor (that is, one floor above ground-level) and was framed by a new Renaissance portal, made in the Komasków masonry workshop.
+During the Renaissance, the church maintained a Gothic character, however the entrance was positioned on the first floor (that is, one floor above ground-level) and was framed by a new Renaissance portal, made in the Komasków masonry workshop.
 It wasn't until the 17th century that the façade of the chapel was crested with a gable and attic in the style of the Lublin Renaissance.
 During the parliamentary sessions in 1569 regarding the Union of Lublin, a holy mass was held at the Holy Trinity Chapel, asking for successful deliberations.
 Some of participants left inscriptions on the walls of the chapel commemorating the event.

 Extensive fresco work was conducted in the interior of the church in the 1410s by an anonymous team of Ruthenian painters under the supervision of Master Andrey.
 It was during this time that the walls and ceiling were covered in a Rutheno-Byzantine polychrome.
 The paintings were completed in 1418, which is noted in Cyrillic on the patronage tablet, located on the arch between the nave and the presbytery of the church.
 Along with religious scenes decorating the interior of the church, there are two portraits of King Ladislaus II, the patron of the painting project.
 The polychrome was conducted with various techniques: both on dry and wet plaster with tempera paint.

-Holy Trinity Chapel during the day.

 During the construction of the new prison complex within the castle, in the years 1823–1826, the church was adjoined to the neogothic structures and became the prison chapel.
 The interior and exterior were then plastered over, destroying the priceless polychrome.
 Toward the end of the 19th century, the chapel underwent a number of small changes: the exterior stairs were dismantled and the portal was converted into a window.
 In 1897 Józef Smoliński discovered part of the 15th-century polychrome.
 In the years 1917–1918, further portions of the paintings were uncovered.